-Here we follow up on this observation in order to discuss new and independent tests in upcoming or planned future underground experiments, with special attention to the JUNO experiment [5] which will soon start operation with the chief aim of exploring properties of neutrinos.
-The JUNO detector is by far the largest underground detector ever constructed: it is a liquid scinitillator detector containing 20000 tons of organic fluid, and the number of scintillators is twenty times bigger than in the largest instruments built so far.
+Here we follow up on this observation in order to discuss new and independent tests in upcoming or planned future underground experiments, with special attention to the JUNO experiment [5] which will soon start operation with the chief aim of exploring properties of neutrinos and anti-neutrinos.
+The JUNO detector is by far the largest underground detector ever constructed: it is a liquid scinitillator detector containing 20,000 tons of organic fluid, and the number of scintillators is twenty times bigger than in the largest instruments built so far.
 To eliminate the main background consisting of cosmic muons the experiment is located deep underground.
 In addition there is an outer water shell providing a veto to muons by the Cherenkov radiation and shielding the central detector from natural radioactivity.
-The experiment is thus ideally suited not only to probe neutrino physics (its main purpose) but also to search for other and different types of deeply penetrating particles.
+Because muons and radioactive processes are thus effectively eliminated as possible background, the JUNO experiment is ideally suited not only to probe (anti-)neutrino physics (its main purpose) but also to search for new types of deeply penetrating particles, such as supermassive gravitinos.
+As we will explain, it is then rather straightforward to discriminate signals of such particles, if they exist, against neutrino induced processes, thus offering unambiguous signatures of possible new physics.